2021 Review: Chase Ink Business Cash Credit Card – Better for Small Businesses?

 The terms are pretty simple and straightforward, as far as credit cards go.

-No annual fee, and you’ll have a year at zero interest.
+No annual fee, and you’ll have 12 months at zero interest for purchases.
 This is a nice feature for a business card, giving you time to pay off some startup expenses, for example.

-After your 0% rate runs out, you’ll begin accruing interest at the regular rate.
+After your 0% APR runs out you’ll begin accruing interest at the regular rate.
 But you can completely avoid being charged interest for your purchases if you pay your balance in full each billing period.
 Not only will that help you avoid credit card debt, it will also be good for your credit utilization.

 The Bottom Line

-The Chase Ink Business Cash Card has some good features for a small business.
-If your business spends a lot on office supplies or phone, internet, or cable TV services, you could stand to earn quite a bit of cash back with this card.
+The Ink Business Cash® Credit Card has some good features for a small business.
+If you spend a lot on office supplies or phone, internet, or cable TV services, you could stand to earn quite a bit of cash back with this card.

-The 5% bonus categories might be perfect for your business, but there’s a $25,000 yearly limit for each set of categories.
+The 5% and 2% bonus categories might be perfect for your business, but there’s a $25,000 yearly limit for each set of categories.
 That might not be enough for some businesses.
 So if you’ll spend a lot more than that you should probably go with a card that will provide good rewards for all of your spending, or pick up another card.

-The extra benefits are pretty basic with this card, so you should mainly judge it by the rewards.
+The extra benefits are pretty basic, so you should mainly judge this card by the rewards.
 The 0% intro APR is a nice offer on top of that, giving you a little while to get your funds in order before interest will be charged.

 There are quite a few other business credit cards out there, some with annual fees and some without.
 One of them might fit your business better than the Ink Business Cash, so check some out below.

-How to Apply for the Chase Ink Business Cash
+How Do I Apply for the Chase Ink Business Cash?

-You can apply for the Ink Business Cash card securely on Chase’s website.
+You can apply now for the Ink Business Cash card securely on Chase’s website.
 Simply click the link below and you’ll be redirected to the credit card issuer’s website.

 In many cases applicants can get an instant response, but sometimes it might take longer.
 In certain cases Chase may request more information to process the application.